uhuru3/aca-store/README.md

 * Its a good idea to use string template literals to dynamically construct html strings.
 * There should probably be one function responsible for creating each dynamic UI content.
 ### Products
 * Our site is very simple, we only have a few hard coded products and we display all the products on the front page.
 Decide how you would like to display the products in your web page.
 Use `<div> <ul>` or `<ol>`.
-Show the product name, description price.
+Show the product name, rating, number of reviews and price.
 Include a link or button that should be clicked on so that you can see the details of the product.
-Our store is very simple, we just show every product there is.
+Our store is very simple, we just show every product there is by default
 ### Search
 * Create a textbox that is going to be used to type in a product to search for.
 Put a button next to it to initiate the search.
 ### Shopping Cart